NatachaIrken/Python_programation_introduction/README.md

 # Buy_List
+Project in Python.
+Allow  generate a list in a supermarket and choose an element to the list.
- Proyec in Ptyhon for to the buy in a supermarket for subject Introduction to Programation
+This implementation was made it for subject Introduction to Programation